 The second initiative, which is designed to move beyond the Readiness Action Plan, is a proposal to implement deterrence in the East.
 The report clearly states the importance of reassuring the eastern allies about possible threats that could be posed by Russia after its annexation of Crimea.
-It also states that the Obama administration's intention to quadruple its funding for Washington's European Reassurance Initiative is the upgrade of the US engagement in European security.
+It also states that the Obama administration's intention to quadruple its funding for Washington's European Reassurance Initiative as the is an upgrade of engagement strategy.
 The effective US message to the European allies, who felt uncomfortable with the Obama administration's "pivot to Asia" initiative, could be interpreted as an attempt to distance themselves from the defense of Europe.
 This new initiative could be regarded as rebalancing the "Asia rebalance" act18.